Student Leave of Absence Policy

 A leave of absence from the academic program may be requested by a student in the event of extenuating personal circumstances.
 The dean may grant a leave of absence for a student who has, in a written request, provided sufficient documentation to justify such action.

-Prior to submitting a formal request to the dean, the student should consult with the associate dean of academic affairs, the assistant dean of student affairs and/ or the assistant dean of clinical affairs, as appropriate.
+Prior to submitting a formal request to the dean, the student should consult with the associate dean of academic affairs, the associate dean of student affairs and/ or the associate dean of clinical affairs, as appropriate.
 The student’s letter should contain the following information: (1) the requested duration of the leave and (2) the purpose for the request.
 If the student requests a medical leave of absence, the letter should be accompanied by supporting documentation, including projected date of return, provided by a qualified health care professional.

 - Approval or disapproval of the request;